neuropsychology/Courses/Statistics/R/English/Introduction.md

 ### Linear Models vs. ANOVAs, t-tests and correlations

 Not convinced by the fact that a linear model is the general framework all of these other procedures work on?
-Let's do an analysis of variance of the linear model fitted above and compare it with the analysis of variance table obtained with the `aov()` function.
+Let's do an analysis of variance on the linear model fitted above and compare it with the analysis of variance table obtained with the `aov()` function.

 ```R
 anova(fit)
 ```

+Yes, it's pretty much the same.
+To put it simply, the `aov()` function works as a wrapper function that does an ANOVA on a linear model).

-Not fit a linear model with Sex as the only predictor and compare it with the result of a t-test:
+Now fit a linear model with Sex as the only predictor and compare it with the result of a t-test:
 ```R
 fit <- lm(Negative_Affect ~ Sex, data=df)
 summary(fit)
 t.test(Negative_Affect~Sex, data=df, var.equal=TRUE)
 ```
 As you can see, the p value is the same.
 Even more interesting, if you subtract the two means (the men's mean from the women's mean) displayed in the t-test output, it will give you... the value of the β (the "beta", the slope), displayed under "Estimate" in the linear model output.
-If you're really rigid and tenacious, you might argue that the `t.test()` function gives us the confidence interval for the estimate...
+But still, if you're really rigid and tenacious, you might argue that the `t.test()` function gives us the confidence interval for the estimate that the `lm()` does not provide...

 ```R
 confint(fit)